zephorite/flix/README.md

 <img src="http://g.recordit.co/G4kSTGLts2.gif" width=250><br>
 <img src="http://g.recordit.co/jhztU34GoM.gif" width=250><br>
 ### Notes
-2FAuthentication from github created issues with committing the project, github account just needed to be signed out and signed back in on Xcode
+- 2FAuthentication from github created issues with committing the project, github account just needed to be signed out and signed back in on Xcode.

+- Launchscreen on any simulator with a notch doesn't display the launch screen image when launched in landscape mode, could not test on a phone with a notch to see if issue is only on the simulator.